 I was was born in 1965 in Bristol, United Kingdom.
 I graduated Summa Cum Lauda with an MFA in Painting at Savannah College of Art and Design, Savannah, Georgia in 2019.
 I received my B.F.A. in Painting and Printmaking with University Honours from Virginia Commonwealth University, Virginia in 2016.

-Her works are included in numerous private collections, including Amazon Web Services Private Collection in Washington, DC.
+My works are included in numerous private collections, including Amazon Web Services Private Collection in Washington, DC.

-As a marked contrast to my creative investigations of the past years, I feel compelled to reconsider my original artistic roots.
+As a marked contrast to my creative investigations of the past years, I now feel compelled to reconsider my original artistic roots.
 If not for craft, my personal career in fine art would likely never have evolved.
 Water based art is a constant I have returned to time and time again throughout my career and I find it the most appropriate medium currently to express my creative direction now that I am back home in the UK.